micheal-donald/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

         * Resizing a volume down
         * Changing the volume type
         * Encrypt a volume
+ * Rules can be set for a recycle bin to retain between 1day - 1year

 #### EBS Encryption
 * When you create an encrypted EBS volume, you get the following: